fagand/fagan-1.com/README.md

-# DavidFagan.co.uk
+# FAGAN-1.COM
 # Template used from HTML5 UP
-## Main use for site is porfolio
+## Historic PCDJ Site.
+Now used to show homage to the past.